WLVT-TV

-WLVT-TV (channel 39) is a PBS member television station in Allentown, Pennsylvania, United States.
-Owned by the Lehigh Valley Public Telecommunications Corporation, doing business as Lehigh Valley Public Media, it is a sister station to Philadelphia-licensed PBS member WPPT (channel 35) and WLVR-FM (91.3 MHz, owned by Lehigh University and co-managed by Lehigh Valley Public Media).
-WLVT-TV and WLVR-FM share studios at the Univest Public Media Center on the SteelStacks Campus on Sesame Street in the south side of Bethlehem; WLVT-TV's transmitter is located south of nearby Allentown atop South Mountain.
+WLVT-TV (channel 39), known as PBS39, is a PBS member television station licensed to Allentown, Pennsylvania, United States.
+It is owned by the Lehigh Valley Public Telecommunications Corporation, doing business as Lehigh Valley Public Media, alongside WPPT (channel 35) and Lehigh Valley News as well as WLVR-FM (91.3 MHz, owned by Lehigh University and co-managed by Lehigh Valley Public Media).
+WLVT-TV, WPPT and WLVR-FM share studios at the Univest Public Media Center on the SteelStacks Campus on the south side of Bethlehem; WLVT-TV is broadcast from a transmitter located south of nearby Allentown atop South Mountain.